kaledenriquez/DropByDrop-System/README.md

 **Android Application**
 - Utilized Unity Software for creating an application that interfaces with the API to fetch and record user-generated data.
+  - **Libraries Used in Unity:**
+    - LitJson: Handling JSON data in C#
+    - TMPro: Utilization of advanced typography in Unity
+    - UnityEngine.Networking: Sending and downloading data to/from the API

 **Flask-based RestAPI**
 - Implemented to enable communication between the system's components: database, app, and NodeMCUs.

-### MySQL Database
+  - **Libraries Used in Python:**
+    - flask: Framework for defining routes
+    - hashlib: Library for password encryption
+    - MySQL Connector: Connection between MySQL and Python

+**MySQL Database**
-- Employed for storing and managing data related to water consumption and system alerts.
+- Employed for storing and managing data related to user accounts, water consumption, sensor values and system alerts.

-### Main NodeMCU
+**Main NodeMCU**
 - Used to simulate water consumption via a potentiometer, enabling users to adjust analog values reflected within the application.

-### Water Consumption NodeMCU
+**Water Consumption NodeMCU**
 - Implemented for simulating the alert system and irregularities using LED sensors.
 These sensors fetched data from the database to determine when to activate or deactivate alerts.

+**Libraries Used in Arduino (NodeMCU):**
+- ESP8266WiFi.h: WiFi connectivity library for NodeMCU
+- ESP8266HTTPClient.h: HTTP client library for NodeMCU
+- ArduinoJson.h: Library for handling JSON data in NodeMCU

 ## Use Cases